 The Norwegian Research School in Neuroscience (NRSN) was originally one of ten research schools funded by the Norwegian Research Council for an eight-year period between 2013 and 2021.
 NRSN was initiated and coordinated by members of the Kavli Institute for Systems Neuroscience (KISN) at NTNU together with a national committee of leading neuroscientists from each of the major Norwegian universities.

 NRSNs funding period ended on 1st September 2021.
-From 2022, NRSN will continue as a dedicated project organised and run by KISN with the support and participation of the same partners.
+From January 2022, NRSN continued as a dedicated project organised and run by KISN with the support and participation of the same partners.

 NRSN brings together the expertise of neuroscientists from all partner institutions: NTNU, University of Oslo, University of Bergen, University of Tromsø, and University of Stavanger.
 NRSN also has an extensive international network.